Home » Tips and tricks » Common mistake doing average speed calculation

 Mistake #2

 Another problem that happens Quite often is with the questions where we have different units of measurement in one question.
-For example, if a Truck takes 60 minutes to travel 60 miles, and then takes 6 hours to travel 60 miles, you calculate the average speed of the car for the entire journey expressing 60 minutes as 1 hour or by converting 6 hours to 360 minutes.
-Either way, you never calculate time, distance, or speed using different units of measurement for the different parts of the journey.
+For example, if a Truck takes 60 minutes to travel 60 miles, and then takes 6 hours to travel 60 miles, you should calculate the average speed of the truck for the entire journey expressing 60 minutes as 1 hour or by converting 6 hours to 360 minutes.
+Either way, you should never calculate time, distance, or speed using different units of measurement for the different parts of the journey.
 In this problem, if you had wrongly used two different units of time for calculating average speed, you would obtain the wrong answers even with the correct formula.

 There are Shortcuts for average speed calculation